Almost there! The new Chameleon V2 is in production and we're doing our best to deliver before Xmas 2018.

 - short "getting started" instructions

-To operate the Chameleon, you need to have in addition:
+To operate the Chameleon in cartridge-mode, you need to have in addition:

 - a monitor with analogue VGA input

-Please note that all documentation, including user manual and the built-in help screens, is only available in English.
+Please note that included documentation, including user manual and the built-in help screens, is only available in English.
+A German translation of the user manual is available in our Wiki.

 For detailed specifications and related downloads please look at our wiki.
 Operating the Chameleon on a C128 or C128D is not possible.
 An attempt to do so anyway may result in damage to both, the C128 and the Chameleon.